Sevgül Uludağ

+Sevgül Uludağ (/tr/; 15 October 1958 – 28 June 2026) was a Turkish Cypriot journalist and pro-peace activist.

+Life and career

-Sevgül Uludağ (/tr/); born October 15, 1958) is a Turkish Cypriot journalist, as well as a peace and gender activist.
-Born in Nicosia in 1958, Uludağ worked in a bank, and later as a proofreader, before she became a journalist in 1980.
-Working as an investigative reporter, she has been instrumental in uncovering information on thousands of missing Cypriots.
-In addition, she has also written a number of books.
-She is a 2008 Courage in Journalism Award laureate, the first Cypriot winner of this award.
+Born in Nicosia on 15 October 1958, Uludağ worked in a bank and later as a proofreader before becoming a journalist in 1980.
+Working as an investigative reporter, she was instrumental in uncovering information on thousands of missing Cypriots and mass graves in Cyprus.
+In addition, she also wrote a number of books.

+She was a 2008 Courage in Journalism Award laureate, the first Cypriot winner of this award.
 She co-founded two NGOs, Hands Across the Divide, and the Women's Research Centre in Nicosia.

-The activist and journalist was nominated for the Nobel Peace Prize in 2019 for her work on missing people and refugees on the island of Cyprus.
+Uludağ was nominated for the Nobel Peace Prize in 2019 for her work on missing people and refugees on the island of Cyprus.

+Uludağ died on 28 June 2026, at the age of 67.